 Growing radishes in hot temperatures

-You can grow radishes in containers in the midst of summer, even though radishes are a cool season crop.
+You can grow radishes in containers in summer, even though radishes are a cool-season crop.

-This is on course one of the main benefits of container gardening radishes – we can be more flexible.
+This is, of course, one of the main benefits of container gardening radishes – we can be more flexible.

-To grow radish during the hotter months try shielding the plant from direct sunlight using 30% – 50% shade covers.
+To grow radishes during the hotter months, try shielding the plant from direct sunlight using 30% – 50% shade covers.
 But even with covers, the hot weather can cause the plant to mature faster and bolt.